Balakovo: Administrative and municipal status

 Within the framework of administrative divisions, Balakovo serves as the administrative center of Balakovsky District, even though it is not a part of it.
 As an administrative division, it is incorporated separately as the city of oblast significance of Balakovo—an administrative unit with the status equal to that of the districts.
 As a municipal division, the city of oblast significance of Balakovo is incorporated within Balakovsky Municipal District as Balakovo Urban Settlement.

 Economy

 Balakovo is the location of the Saratov Hydroelectric Station on the Volga River and the Balakovo Nuclear Power Plant.
 It is served by the Balakovo Airport which currently does not work.
 Balakovo has a rail connection to Moscow, and is an end destination for some train routes.

+Geography

 Climate

 Balakovo has a humid continental climate (Köppen: Dfa) with long cold winters and warm, often hot summers.
 The warmest month is July with daily mean temperature near +22 C; the coldest month is February with -8 C. Balakovo has distinct cold and warm seasons, like cold winters and warm summers.
 The temperatures at night are cooler than during daytime.

 Winter has prolonged freezing periods, with the coldest month most often being December.
 August is on average the month with most sunshine.
 Rainfall and other precipitation has no distinct peak month, but June is slightly the wettest.